Great mom-and-pop motels

 At most strip motels, people walking by can look through the curtains and see the bed; not at this one, which has the best-designed strip-motel rooms I've ever seen and also the most stylish, with sponge-painted walls and Arts and Crafts furniture.

 Proprietors Teresa and Mark Kozik also have added a sauna, outdoor hot tub, free high-speed Internet and billiards room with CD player and a gas fireplace.
-Motel rooms are $75-$89, and three cottages overlook the Michipicoten River, $135.
+Three cottages overlook the Michipicoten River.
 Call 800-434-8240.

 Coloma Hotel in Coloma, Wis.
-This 1876 hotel on the sand plains of central Wisconsin, next to the Ice Age National Scenic Trail and just east of Necedah National Wildlife Refuge, is newly renovated by retired Milwaukee detective Dennis Apps and his wife, Susan, who charge $45-$70 per night for the eight attractive rooms.
+This 1876 eight-room hotel on the sand plains of central Wisconsin, next to the Ice Age National Scenic Trail and just east of Necedah National Wildlife Refuge, is newly renovated by retired Milwaukee detective Dennis Apps and his wife, Susan.

 © Beth Gauper